 If your partner isn’t enjoying sex right now, you might notice that they’ve stopped doing all the things they know you like pre-sex.
 They no longer play with your hair, or brush your leg, or kiss you before bed, all because they aren’t enjoying the act — and thus don’t want to head down that road.

-opening up to your partner and they turn on the TV or leave, they could be putting distance between you," says Henry.
+"If you start opening up to your partner and they turn on the TV or leave, they could be putting distance between you," says Henry.
 "Pay attention to whether a third entity is being incorporated into your interactions as a means to divert the energy and/attention away from your vulnerable moment."
 It's likely a sign something's up, and your partner actually does need to chat.
-15 You’ve Noticed Other Problems In The Relationship Adene Sanchez/E+/Getty Images

 If your partner isn’t enjoying sex it isn’t necessarily a reflection on you or the relationship.
 Physical and mental health concerns, as well as everyday life, can get in the way.